Starting your exams?

 2. Eat Well

 Eat meals regularly to stay healthy and keep your mind in focus.
 Studies have hinted that feeling hungry can affect attention span and irritability, none of which are helpful when studying.
+Check out these foods that help you improve concentration and beat stress.

 3. Take breaks – go outside

 Even though you are busy studying, you should take regular short breaks to clear your head and re-energise.
-Getting out for some exercise or for a quick catch up with friend can be very beneficial.
+Getting out for some exercise or for a quick catch up with a friend can be very beneficial.

 4. Make a list